Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 Please bring enough money with you to pay for entry to the festival and to buy your drinks and food.

 There are no cash machines at the festival and we are unable to take card or contactless payments.
-The nearest ATMs are at The Sloop Inn and the Esso garage (both on Newton Road, Kingskerswell).
-The Sloop’s postcode is TQ12 5ES.
+The nearest ATM is at the Esso garage (Newton Road, Kingskerswell).
 The Esso garage’s postcode is TQ12 5HG.
 Charges for using the ATMs may apply.

 WHICH BANDS AND MUSICIANS ARE PLAYING AT THE FESTIVAL?